Posted by: Northwest Eye in General on November 9, 2025

 Critical Evaluation Factors: Beyond Just Age for LASIK

-While age is an important factor in determining how old do you have to be to get lasik, it’s not the only consideration.
-We understand that many of you may have concerns about your overall eye health, prescription stability, corneal thickness, and any underlying eye conditions.
-For instance, having sufficient corneal thickness is crucial for the safety and effectiveness of the procedure.
+While age is an important factor in determining , it’s not the only consideration.
+We understand that many of you may have concerns about your overall , prescription stability, , and any .
+For instance, having sufficient is crucial for the safety and effectiveness of the procedure.
 Most patients typically have corneas measuring between 540-550 microns.
 Although advanced laser technologies can accommodate thinner corneas, this requires careful assessment by a qualified specialist.

 The criteria for eye surgery evaluations have evolved over time.
 With recent advancements in technology, we can now conduct more precise assessments.
-Candidates can expect a thorough consultation that includes measuring corneal thickness and reviewing their complete medical history.
+Candidates can expect a thorough consultation that includes measuring and reviewing their complete medical history.
 This ensures that all relevant factors are considered, leading to informed decisions about moving forward with the procedure.
 It’s reassuring to know that only 10-15% of patients are excluded during vision correction consultations, highlighting the thoroughness of the assessment process.

 We are here to help you through this process, ensuring you feel supported every step of the way.